-We evaluated Auto-WEKA on 21 prominent benchmark datasets (see Table 3): 15 sets from the UCI repository [12]; the 'convex', 'MNIST basic' and 'rotated MNIST with background images' tasks used in [5]; the appentency task from the KDD Cup '09; and two versions of the CIFAR-10 image classification task [20] (CIFAR-10-Small is a subset of CIFAR-10, where only the first 10 000 training data points are used rather than the full 50 000.)
+We evaluated Auto-WEKA on 21 prominent benchmark datasets (see Table 3): 15 sets from the UCI repository [11]; the 'convex', 'MNIST basic' and 'rotated MNIST with background images' tasks used in [4]; the appentency task from the KDD Cup '09; and two versions of the CIFAR-10 image classification task [19] (CIFAR-10-Small is a subset of CIFAR-10, where only the first 10 000 training data points are used rather than the full 50 000.)
 For datasets with a predefined training/test split, we used that split.
 Otherwise, we randomly split the dataset into 70% training and 30% test data.
-We withheld the test data from all optimization method; it was only used once in an offline analysis stage to evaluate the models found by the various optimization methods.
-We denote datasets with at least 10 000 training data points as 'large' and all others as 'small'.
+The test data was never seen by any optimization method; it was only used once in an offline analysis stage to evaluate the models found by the various optimization is no empirical evidence that these methods outperform the simple approach we use here when the cost of evaluating hyperparameter configurations varies across the space.

-$^{^2 \}rm We$ thank the authors of TPE for giving us access to their implementation.
+$^{^2\}mathrm{We}$ thank the authors of SMAC and TPE for giving us access to their respective implementations.